heycarsten/lcbo-api/static/source/news/2014-12-08-whats-next-for-lcbo-api.md

 ### HTTPS & CORS

-I've actually backported these features into V1 and they're active and available.
-Check out the [documentation](/docs/v1#getting-started) for more details.
+These features have been backported into LCBO API V1 and are already live.
+Check out the V1 [documentation](/docs/v1#getting-started) for more details.

 ### UPC Support

-YES, FINALLY.
-I know.
-You'll be able to look up products via UPC (barcode).
+_Finally._ You'll be able to look up products by barcode.

 ### JSON API Compliance

-This probably doesn't mean much to most people, but it means a lot to me.
-The JSON structure of the V1 API was born out of necessity not standards.
-Smart people have put a lot of effort into this realm over the last few years and it makes consuming the API a lot easier when its structure complies with an open standard.
+The JSON structure of the V1 API was born out of necessity.
+Complying with an open standard like [JSON API](http://jsonapi.org) makes consuming the API and onboarding for new users even easier.

 ### Category and Producer APIs

-For completness sake and to make it easier to implement discovery / browsing apps, I'll be normalizing category and producer data and providing API endpoints.
+For the sake of completeness and to make it easier to implement discovery / browsing interfaces, I'll be normalizing category and producer data and providing API endpoints for them.

-### Store(s) with Product(s)
+### Store(s) with Product(s) Feature

-This is a doozie, I've been asked for this feature quite a few times.
-I've even been told how easy it is to implement, _it's not_.
+This is a doozie, I've been asked for this feature a handful of times.
+I've even been told how easy it is to implement --- _it's not_.
 That said, it's required functionality if you want to build something like a great shopping-list feature.
 It's a worthwhile ocean to boil, and I'm excited to bring it to LCBO API.